 Hieroglyphs deciphered

-The hieroglyphs were still unreadable.
-The discovery of the Rosetta Stone in 1799 played an instrumental role in the decipherment of the hieroglyphs, contains the same text written in three scripts: hieroglyphic, demotic, and Greek.
-Many scholars worked to solve the puzzle, slowly adding clues, until Jean François Champollion made a breakthrough in 1824.
+The discovery of the Rosetta Stone in 1799 played an instrumental role in the decipherment of the hieroglyphs.
+The hieroglyphs were still unreadable, but progress was being made.
+It contains the same text written in three scripts: hieroglyphic, Demotic, and Greek.
+Many scholars worked to solve the puzzle, slowly adding clues, until Jean François Champollion made a breakthrough in 1822.
 He used the Rosetta Stone inscriptions and his methodical study of demotic and hieratic from previous years to finally be able to decipher the hieroglyphs.
 The discovery opened the way to the reading of a wide range of texts on monuments and papyri, and it can be said that the field of Egyptology was born.